Prayer on the 50-yard line: Supreme Court reshapes church-state relationship

 With a decision returning prayer to public schools, the Supreme Court Monday gave another win to the free exercise clause of the Constitution.
 Where does that leave the wall between church and state, or the establishment clause of the First Amendment?

-But as the Supreme Court has continued to say this term, and indeed for over a decade, the school district’s actions did not constitute a proper concern for the separation of church and state: They in fact discriminated against people of faith.
+But echoing views that have been emerging on the Supreme Court for over a decade, Monday's ruling argued that the school district’s actions did not constitute a proper concern for the separation of church and state: They in fact discriminated against people of faith.

 When compared with previous eras in the Supreme Court’s history, the court under Chief Justice John Roberts stands out for its emphasis on the free exercise of religion and its general skepticism of efforts to maintain a wall of separation between church and state, according to a forthcoming study by legal scholars Lee Epstein and Eric Posner.
 Since 2005, the Roberts court has issued pro-free exercise decisions in 87% of the cases it’s heard.